neetcode-gh/leetcode/articles/surrounded-regions.md

 - Space complexity: $O(m * n)$

 > Where $m$ is the number of rows and $n$ is the number of columns of the $board$.
 ---

-## Common Pitfalls

-### Trying to Find Surrounded Regions Directly

-The intuitive approach of finding regions completely surrounded by 'X' is error-prone.
-A region touching any border cell cannot be captured, and checking this condition during a flood fill is complex.
-The correct approach is to invert the logic: first mark all border-connected 'O' cells as safe, then flip all remaining 'O' cells.
-This reversal simplifies the problem significantly.

-### Forgetting to Check All Four Borders

-When marking safe regions, you must start DFS/BFS from 'O' cells on all four borders: top row, bottom row, left column, and right column.
-A common mistake is only checking two opposite edges (like top and bottom) and missing cells connected through the left or right borders.
-Ensure your initial seeding loop covers all border cells.

-### Modifying Cells Without a Temporary Marker

-If you flip 'O' to 'X' immediately when you find a surrounded region, you may incorrectly process cells that should remain 'O'.
-The standard approach uses a temporary marker (like 'T') to distinguish between safe 'O' cells and those to be processed.
-After marking is complete, convert 'T' back to 'O' and remaining 'O' to 'X' in a final pass.

----

 ## 3. Disjoint Set Union